TheKvolts/Odin/gitBasics.md

 2)
 Use "git add ." to add all modified files to the staging area.

-3) use ' git commit -m "updated the files" '
+3) use ' git commit -m "updated the files" '  to commit files.

+4) use ' git push ' to send all files to GitHub.